 Wholesome.
 Lots of wholesome ingredients in this soup and while it’s hearty, it feels light and doesn’t weigh you down.
 If you want to pack in a little more nutrition, use whole wheat orzo and/or add some greens at the end (check out the “Tips” section below).

 Meal prep and freezer friendly.
+Many bean recipes are great for meal prep, and this one is no exception.
 The recipe as written makes a fairly large quantity of soup, which is great if (1) you have a family to feed; (2) you want to eat it for several meals throughout the week; or (3) you want to freeze some for later.

 How to make Chickpea Orzo Soup

 Turn on the Sauté setting of your Instant Pot and add olive oil.
 Cook the onions for 5 minutes, until lightly browned.
 Add the garlic and stir frequently for 1-2 minutes.

 Add the spices, chili peppers, and tomato paste and stir frequently for 1-2 minutes.

 Pour in some of the vegetable broth to deglaze the pot, scraping up any browned bits.

 Pour in the remaining broth and water, along with the chickpeas.